-All partitioning rules, with the exception of ignore_origin, allow transactions from different origins to be applied in parallel-regardless of other specified partitioning rules.
+All partitioning rules, except ignore_origin, allow transactions from different origins to be applied in parallel, regardless of other specified partitioning rules.
 For example:

-'''

-alter connection dataserver.db

-set dsi partitioning rule to "name"
+alter connection dataserver.db set dsi partitioning_rule to "name"

-'''

-In this case, transactions with different origins are allowed to be applied in parallel, whether or not they have the same name.
+In this case, transactions with different origins are applied in parallel, whether or not they have the same name.

 The name partitioning rule only affects transactions from the same origin.
-Thus, transactions with the same origin and name are applied serially, and transactions with the same origin and different names are allowed to be applied in parallel.
+Thus, transactions with the same origin and name are applied serially, and transactions with the same origin and different names are applied in parallel.